MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab13_DICOM Service.md

 # Module 6 Lesson 4 Lab 13: DICOM Service

+### Overview

+In this challenge, you will get experience working with medical images using the DICOM service in Azure Health Data Services.

+The [DICOMweb™](https://www.dicomstandard.org/using/dicomweb) standard is the RESTful API protocol used throughout the health industry for medical image storage, querying, and exchange.
+The DICOM service within [Azure Health Data Services](https://docs.microsoft.com/azure/healthcare-apis/healthcare-apis-overview) is a DICOMweb™-compliant server that ingests and persists DICOM objects at multiple thousands of images per second.
+DICOM service in Azure Health Data Services facilitates transmission of imaging data with any DICOMweb™ enabled system or application through standard transactions like [Store (STOW-RS)](https://docs.microsoft.com/azure/healthcare-apis/dicom/dicom-services-conformance-statement#store-stow-rs), [Search (QIDO-RS)](https://docs.microsoft.com/azure/healthcare-apis/dicom/dicom-services-conformance-statement#search-qido-rs), and [Retrieve (WADO-RS)](https://docs.microsoft.com/azure/healthcare-apis/dicom/dicom-services-conformance-statement#retrieve-wado-rs).
+DICOM service is part of Azure Health Data Services, which establishes [HIPAA](https://docs.microsoft.com/azure/compliance/offerings/offering-hipaa-us) and [HITRUST](https://docs.microsoft.com/azure/compliance/offerings/offering-hitrust) compliance for all [PHI (protected health information)](https://www.hhs.gov/answers/hipaa/what-is-phi/index.html) stored within an Azure Health Data Services workspace.
+This means you can upload PHI data to the DICOM service and the data will remain safely within the Azure Health Data Services workspace compliance boundary.
+In this challenge, we will be looking at how to deploy, configure, and use DICOM service for its foundational features.

+### Learning objectives

+In this lab, you will:

+-   Set up a DICOM service instance within an Azure Health Data Services workspace
+-   Configure DICOM service settings for usage
+    -   Add role assignment
+    -   Obtain an access token
+-   Ingest DICOM files into the service
+-   Search among the files that are stored within the DICOM service
+-   Retrieve DICOM files
+-   Check logs of changes in DICOM service via Change Feed
+-   Manage supported tags in your DICOM service instance
+    -   Add extended query tags
+    -   List extended query tags
+    -   Get extended query tags
+    -   Update extended query tags
+    -   Delete extended query tags
+-   Use a DICOM viewer to view DICOM images

 ### Step 1 - Find your Azure Health Data Services workspace using Azure Portal

 In Lab-01 of this workshop, you deployed an Azure Health Data Services workspace in your resource group.
 You can view your Azure Health Data Services workspace settings by navigating to **Portal** -\> **Resource Group** and finding the resource with a name ending in **"ws"** (see image below).